grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 #> F-statistic: 22.96 on 7 and 24 DF,  p-value: 3.533e-09
 ```

-Say we are interested in the full marginal effect of threeway interaction `vs1:am1:wt`.
-Even summing the correct parent coefficients is a non-trivial matter of thinking through the underlying math (which terms are exluded from the partial derivative, etc.) Now, there _are_ several existing tools available for obtaining this number that don't require us working everything out by hand.
+Say we are interested in the full marginal effect of the threeway interaction `vs1:am1:wt`.
+Even summing the correct parent coefficients is a potentially error-prone process of thinking through the underlying math (which terms are excluded from the partial derivative, etc.) Now, it should be said that there _are_ several existing tools for obtaining this number that don't require us working through everything by hand.
 Here I'll demonstrate using my favourite such tool &mdash; the [**margins**](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html){:target="_blank"} package &mdash; to save me the mental arithmetic.
 ```r
 library(margins)
 ## Evaluate the marginal effect of `wt` at vs = 1 and am = 1